Hiring

 While you’re considering candidates, remember to think for the future and compare the whole person to the whole job.
 Strike a balance between rigidity and flexibility.

-At Smart Savvy you’ll often hear talk about two key elements of a successful hiring practice:
+At Smart Savvy you’ll often hear us talk about two key elements of a successful hiring practice:

 Transparency is the art of clearly communicating the scope of the hiring process to your candidates.
 It includes sharing everything from the required number of interviews before hiring to call back times, from setting expectations around technical assessments to expressing start times.

 Momentum is the art of keeping the hiring process on track and candidates engaged throughout the process.
-Before you start you next big search, ask the following:
+Before you start you next big search, ask yourself the following questions:

 Consider all the factors that could slow down the interview process.
 Then determine how those factors might affect a candidate’s feelings about the process or your brand.

-In some cases, you may be forced to slow the interview process down:
+In some cases, you may be forced to slow the interview process because:

-• > Maybe the scope of the role has changed due to internal restructuring.
++ The role’s scope has changed due to internal restructuring.

 In these scenarios, the key is keeping your top candidates feeling like they’re part of an active, involved process of consideration.
 Keep the ball rollin’ through clear, timely communication.